Constitution & by-laws

 The Honorary committee members will be the past and present Principal, Teaching and Non-Teaching staffs of Carmel School, Erode.

-(c) Managing Advisory Committee Members: Managing Advisory committee Member’s activities may include study of critical issues, hearing testimony, independent researches and review of reports and recommendations – all of which are intended to enable the committee to discuss, formulate and forward well-developed, thoughtful recommendations to the General Body, as all issues or disputes shall be addressed only to Managing Advisory Committee.
+(c) Managing Advisory Committee Members: Managing Advisory committee Member’s focus on studying critical issues, reviewing reports, conducting research and formulating thoughtful recommendations to the General Body, as all issues or disputes shall be addressed only to Managing Advisory Committee.

-The Managing Advisory Member’s committee will consist of 6 members who have passed 12th grade at Carmel School Erode, 4 of whom will be Executive committee members who do not hold any office bearer responsibilities and 2 of whom will be Batch committee members.
+The Managing Advisory committee will consist of total six members who have passed 12th grade at Carmel School Erode, Four members will be Executive committee members with no office bearer roles and Two members will be Batch committee members.

-(d) Batch Committee Members: The Members of the Batch committee will speak for and represent the members of their respective batches.
-The Batch Committee Members shall be empowered to do acts and things in their discretion on behalf of Association and as directed by the General Body.
+(d) Batch Committee Members: The Members of the Batch committee will represent their respective batches.
+They are empowered to act on behalf of Association and carry out decisions as directed by the General Body.

-The members of the Batch Committee must be a minimum of two and a maximum of four from each class and section of pass out year.
+The members of the Batch Committee must be a minimum of two member and a maximum of four member from each class and section of pass out year.

-(e) General or Regular Members: All former students who have graduated from Carmel School Erode shall be eligible for membership of the association.
+(e) General or Regular Members: All former students who have graduated from Carmel School Erode are eligible for membership.

-1) The Member shall remit Rs.100/- (Rupees One Hundred Only) as his/her Entrance fee to become a Member.
+1) Each Member shall pay ₹ 100/- (Rupees One Hundred Only) as a one-time Admission fee to become a Member.

-2) The Annual Renewable membership fee of the Association will be sum of Rs.100/- (Rupees One Hundred Only).
+2) The Annual Renewable membership fee shall be sum of ₹100/- (Rupees One Hundred Only).

-3) The Entrance and Renewable fees are subject to revision from time to time with the approval of the General Body.
+3) Admission and Renewable fees may be revised from time to time with the approval of the General Body.

-The administration of the Association, commonly known as the General Body exercise general control over all matters relating to objectives and programs of the association., is made up of
+The administration of the Association, referred to as the General Body exercise general control over all matters related to the objectives and programs of the association.
+It comprises:

 1) Executive Committee Members